hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 ## Learning Objectives

-* Introduce the dataset and biological context
+* Describe the dataset and biological context
-* Recognize the need for data management and project organization
+* Explain the need for data management and project organization

 ## Introduction to the dataset